sgbaird/OPTIMEO/README.md

 ## Acknowledgements

-This work was supported by the French National Research Agency (N° ANR-xxxxxx).
+This work was supported by the French National Research Agency (N° ANR-24-CE08-7639).
 Also, this work was made possible thanks to the following open-source projects:

 - [ax](https://ax.dev/)